 - Paper – Fortunately, the Full Focus Planner is made with high quality paper that accepts many ink and pen combinations.
 But some will still cause problems.

-- Nib – I have found that “scratchier” extra-find and fine nibs will cause bleedthrough problems much more than smooth ones.
+- Nib – I have found that “scratchier” extra-find and fine nibs are prone to cause bleed-through problems more than smooth ones.
 So look for a pen with a smooth nib.
 Hint: Japanese nibs run smaller than Western nibs.
 Example: a Japanese medium nib is very similar to a Western fine nib.

-Ghosting is often confused with bleedthrough but it is not bleedthrough.
-Ghosting refers to the ability to perceive the writing on the opposite side of the page, but when no ink actually transfers through the paper.
+Ghosting is often confused with bleed-through but it is not bleed-through.
+Ghosting refers to the ability to “see” the writing on the opposite side of the page, but when no ink actually transfers through the paper.
 Darker inks may be worse, but usually, ghosting will not cause any problems in the Full Focus Planner.

 Pen and Ink Combinations

-My go-to pen and ink combination is Sailor Pro Gear Slim with Sailor Ink.
+My go-to pen and ink combination is Sailor Pro Gear Slim with Sailor Pigment Ink.
 The pen is lightweight and the perfect size for pocket or desk.
-I haven’t experienced any bleedthrough or smudging with Sailor inks and pens.
+I do not experience any bleed-through or smudging with these Sailor inks and pens.
+And these pigmented inks are permanent, so if you spill something, the ink will not run.
 Click here to shop for Sailor Pens.

 I have also had great experiences with Pilot and TWSBI pens.
 If you are looking for a silky smooth writing experience with minimal feedback, you won’t go wrong with a Pilot fountain pen.
 Many Diamine inks serve me well in Pilot and TWSBI pens.

 Pilot Frixion Pens